-With the celebration of Earth Day recently and spring cleaning on the minds of many homeowners, it’s the perfect time to make homes more earth-friendly and energy efficient.
-The fact is, with only a few small, economical changes, homeowners could be on their way to saving 20% or more on monthly energy costs.
-Here, the home-efficiency pros from Service Experts share tricks on how to start saving right now.
+With the celebration of Earth Day a few weeks ago and spring cleaning on the minds of many homeowners, it’s an ideal time to make homes more earth-friendly and energy efficient.
+The fact is, with only a few small, affordable changes, homeowners could be on their way to saving 20% or more on monthly energy costs.
+Here, the home-efficiency pros from share tricks on how to start saving today.

 1. Purchase a Smart Thermostat

-A smart thermostat typically saves between 12% to 23% on a power bill, and it’s also a great tool to cut down on carbon emissions from a household.
+A smart thermostat normally saves between 12% to 23% on an electricity bill, and it’s also a great tool to reduce carbon emissions from a household.
 How do they do it?
 Smart thermostats go beyond only programming the time of day for your HVAC system to turn on or off.
-Some smart thermostats are intuitive and can identify changes in power use patterns and home activity.
-They can also be programmed from another location, and can be programmed to send a notification to homeowners about changes that may affect their energy bill.
+Several smart thermostats are intuitive and can identify changes in power use patterns and home activity.
+They can also be programmed remotely, and alert homeowners about changes that may affect their energy bill.

-Before the summer heat begins, another eco-friendly move is to schedule an air-conditioning system tune-up.
-Routine maintenance will help homeowners avoid major repairs during the busy season for HVAC pros and a system that performs optimally minimizes reliance on fossil fuel energy sources.
+Before the summer heat hits, another eco-friendly move is to set up routine maintenance for your air-conditioning system.
+Routine maintenance will help homeowners avoid costly repairs during the busy season for HVAC service crews and a system that performs optimally minimizes reliance on fossil fuel energy sources.

-A tune-up involves cleaning all of the system’s key components, in addition to testing and making adjustments to the unit’s operating system.
-In addition to checking refrigerant levels and switching out air filters, the condenser located outside the house should also be cleaned and checked.
+A routine servicing involves cleaning all of the system’s major components, in addition to testing and making adjustments to the unit’s operating system.
+In addition to checking refrigerant levels and changing out air filters, the outdoor condenser should also be cleaned and examined.

 “During your tune-up, it’s a great time to tap the expertise of an HVAC pro,” said Lisa Lange.
 “We encourage customers to ask about thermostat settings, when to change air filters and bring any other questions they may have about the energy efficiency of their home.”